InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 "It is as a dream when he is awake."

-Levels of progression in the common dogma:
+Levels of progression in the common dogma, zero being a point without dimension:
  1. Line
  2. Plane
  3. Space (you are here)